Travz08/hackathon-term2/README.md

 [to be inserted]

 ## Design & Planning
-We created user stories using Trello (available upon request, as we need to authorise viewers), and used DBdesigner to create an ERD .
+We created user stories using Trello (available upon request, as we need to authorise viewers), and used DBdesigner to create an ERD, which is found here: https://dbdesigner.net/designer/schema/120394

-travz08
-https://dbdesigner.net/designer/schema/120394

- Wireframes of the design are found
+ Wireframes of the design are found here:

 https://www.figma.com/file/V8bdWj5CHC5O9nt57Jeox3Uo/Pawsome